fpgadeveloper/ethernet96/docs/source/getting_started.rst

 #.
 Click Generate bitstream.
 #.
 When the bitstream is successfully generated, select "File->Export->Export Hardware".
    In the window that opens, tick "Include bitstream" and "Local to project".
-   **DO NOT** "Launch SDK".
 #.
-Return to Windows Explorer and browse to the SDK directory in the repo.
+Return to Windows Explorer and browse to the Vitis directory in the repo.
 #.
-Double click the `build-sdk.bat` batch file.
+Double click the `build-vitis.bat` batch file.
 The batch file will run the
-   `build-sdk.tcl` script and build the SDK workspace containing the hardware design and the software application.
-Please refer to the "README.md" file in the SDK subdirectory for instructions on running the software application on hardware.
+   `build-vitis.tcl` script and build the Vitis workspace containing the hardware design and the software application.
+Please refer to the "README.md" file in the Vitis subdirectory for instructions on running the software application on hardware.
 #.
 If you are interested in building PetaLinux, you will need to use a Linux machine and
    follow the steps for Linux users below.